 Total (in mm) 73.5

-Moreover, comparing on the Global Monthly Searches using the Google Adwords tool, kids has the most searches, with 124 mm searches while children only have 83 mm and child 83.1 mm.
+Moreover, comparing data on the Global Monthly Searches using the Google Adwords tool, kids has the most searches, with 124 mm searches while children only have 83 mm and child 83.1 mm.

-The string “kids” is also short, succinct and especially appropriate for use as a TLD over the other options.

 Based on the above, we believe that “kids” is the most prevalent form used on the Internet to describe our community.

-To further add to this, we have also found similar initiatives or previous usage of the same string: “kids” in domain names.
+In addition, we have also found similar initiatives or previous usage of the same string: “kids” in domain names.
 This serves as a strong reason for the significance of this string and why it best represents the community we look to serve.

 - Kids.us